 - Oven-roasted sweet potato home fries solo or smothered with sautéed mushrooms, peppers, and onions

-- Garden salad with lemon juice, fat-free dressing, or soy or teriyaki sauce
+- Mixed-vegetable salad with lemon juice, fat-free dressing, or soy or teriyaki sauce

 - Legume-based salads: three-bean, chickpea, lentil, or black bean and corn salads

 - Grain-based salads: noodle, couscous, bulgur, or rice salads